Results From The WOW.Com Content Network

 Users could create their own "firstname.lastname@example.org" email address to communicate, use text messaging, or through the Facebook website or mobile app's instant messaging chat.
 All messages were contained within single threads in a unified inbox.
 The email service was terminated in February 2014 because of low uptake.
 FBML

-Chromium is a free and open-source web browser project, principally developed and maintained by Google.
+Chromium is a free and open-source web browser project, mainly developed and maintained by Google.
 This codebase provides the vast majority of code for the Google Chrome browser, which is proprietary software and has some additional features.